Deadpool (video game): Plot

-After a song by Death, Deadpool reunites with Wolverine on the surface, Deadpool goes to Magneto's citadel, killing Sinister's remaining soldiers, as well as clones of the Marauders and Sinister.
-The X-Men arrive to help, but Sinister easily overpowers them, only to be crushed by Deadpool's Sentinel boot.
+After a song by Death, Deadpool reunites with Wolverine on the surface, goes to Magneto's citadel, kills Sinister's remaining soldiers as well as clones of the Marauders and Sinister.
+The X-Men arrive to help and Sinister easily overpowers them, only to be crushed by Deadpool's Sentinel boot.
 Cable gives Deadpool a thumbs-up and confirms that this was the real Sinister, and Deadpool calls for the end credits.
-As the credits roll, Deadpool is thrilled with how great his game is and talks to High Moon's representative Peter Della Penna, who admits that he did not really blow their budget.
+As they roll, Deadpool is thrilled with how great his game is and talks to High Moon's representative Peter Della Penna who admits that he did not really blow their budget.
 Deadpool proceeds to do so by causing multiple explosions during the credits.